Ricaidito/color-recognition/README.md

 # Color recognition

-Machine learning model (Neural Network) capable of classifying the colors in any supplied image.
+Machine Learning model (Neural Network) capable of classifying the colors in any supplied image.
 Powered by a dataset (`colors.csv`) with information about colors.

 ## How to run it